Chart Color Schemes

 Bass Hill is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Bass Hill, as per the latest Census evaluation, 72.2% of dwellings were houses, with the remaining 27.9% comprising semi-detached homes, apartments, and other types.
-This contrasts with Sydney metropolitan areas, where 55.9% of dwellings are houses and 44.1% are other dwelling types.
-Home ownership in Bass Hill stood at 31.6%, higher than the Sydney metro average.
-The remaining dwellings were either mortgaged (34.1%) or rented (34.2%).
-The median monthly mortgage repayment in Bass Hill was $2,383, lower than the Sydney metro average of $2,427.
-The median weekly rent figure in Bass Hill was $450, compared to Sydney metro's $470.
-Nationally, Bass Hill's median monthly mortgage repayments were higher at $2,383 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+In Bass Hill, as per the latest Census evaluation, 72.2% of dwellings were houses, with the remaining 27.9% being semi-detached, apartments, or other types.
+This contrasts with Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
+Home ownership in Bass Hill stood at 31.6%, with mortgaged dwellings at 34.1% and rented ones at 34.2%.
+The median monthly mortgage repayment was $2,383, lower than Sydney metro's average of $2,427.
+The median weekly rent in Bass Hill was $450, compared to Sydney metro's $470.
+Nationally, Bass Hill's mortgage repayments were higher at $2,383 against the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing